-26. Notwithstanding the secretariat's request for additional time for the completion of a more comprehensive review and further analysis, the outcome of this initial review offers a good analysis of the functioning of the intergovernmental structure and may serve as the basis for preliminary recommendations on ways of enhancing its effectiveness and efficiency.
-Some of these recommendations may be taken on board by the secretariat without any specific action from the Commission, and include some which the Commission may wish to consider and act upon.
+- 27. Notwithstanding the secretariat's request for additional time for the completion of a more comprehensive review and analysis, the outcome of this initial review offers some insights into the functioning of the intergovernmental structure.
+The preliminary findings of the review demonstrate the need to strengthen the overall functioning of the Commission's intergovernmental structure. - 28.
+Presented below are some preliminary recommendations from the review.